-Summer is the perfect time to give your lawn a little bit of "tough love."
-Healthy lawns should only be watered about every 3 days.
-If you've pampered your lawn, it may go into shock once you try to reduce your watering.
+Summer is the perfect time to give your lawn a little bit of tough love.
+Healthy lawns should only be watered every 2-3 days.
+If you've overwatered your lawn, it may go into shock once you try to reduce your watering.
 Don't worry though.
-As you slowly teach your lawn to survive on less water, the roots will grow deeper which will provide you with a heartier lawn, more resistant to summer heat.
+As your lawn learns to survive on less water, the roots will grow deeper, providing you with a heartier lawn, more resistant to summer heat.